shehreendheda/katacoda-scenarios/rumcwv/rumcwv2/step6.md

     Click the **Terminal** tab on the right.
 Click `docker-compose restart frontend`{{execute}} to run the command in the terminal.
 Although, the change was saved, the docker container running the frontend service has to be restarted so that the change is applied to the app.

-    Click the open browser tab with the **Perfomance Overview** dashboard.
+    Click the open browser tab with the **Performance Overview** dashboard.
 Wait for about 2 minutes as new data is collected.

     Notice that the average **Largest Contentful Paint** score has decreased and is now closer to 2.5 seconds, the desired threshold value.